sah2ed/tc-copilot-evolution/README.md

 To properly understand what this project is about, it is important to review what role copilots currently play at Topcoder.

 ## Background
-The role that is currently referred to as a "copilot" within the Topcoder community, is roughly equivalent to the "tech lead" designation used in the industry.
+The role that is currently referred to as a "copilot" within the Topcoder community, is roughly equivalent to the "technical lead" or "tech lead" designation used in the industry.